How Do PoE Switches Supply Power for PoE Powered Devices?

-Note that, PoE and PoE+ are the two common standards that most PoE devices on the market can support, while PoE++ IEEE 802.3bt standard is the newest one released for smart building and IoT.
-Since the PoE++ technology is not mature enough, only a few vendors' products support it at present, such as Cisco or Huawei switch.
+Since the PoE++ technology is not mature enough, only a few vendors' products support it at present, such as FS S5860-24XB-U switch.

-To understand the working principles of PoE power supply, let's take the PoE network switch as an example to see its working process, PoE supply mode, and PoE distance for powering.
+To understand the working principles of PoE switch power supply, let's take the PoE network switch and PoE IP camera as an example to see how the PoE switch power supply works.
+Next, we will analyze it from its working process, PoE supply mode, and PoE distance for powering.

-After connecting a PD to a PoE Ethernet switch, it works in the following procedures:
+After connecting a PoE IP camera to a PoE Ethernet switch, the working process is as follows:

-Detection of PDs: This is the first step for the PoE switch to check whether the device is a true PD or not.
-The PoE powered switch sends a detection voltage pulse to the PD and measures the current.
-If it detects a valid resistance with a specified value, then the device connected to the PoE switch is confirmed as a true PD.
+Detection of PDs: At the beginning, the PoE switch outputs a very small voltage at the port until it detects that the cable terminal connection is a PD that supports the IEEE802.3af standard.
+Generally, a 24.9kΩ resistor is selected in the flashlight equipment to confirm the load IEEE802.3AF power supply standard.
 It's worthwhile to mention that only active PoE network switches will perform this check, whereas passive PoE network switch or injector will not.
 The differences between active and passive PoE Switch will be further illustrated here: Active vs. Passive PoE Switch: Which Should We Choose?

-Classification of PoE power supply capability: This is the second step for the switch to measure how much power the PD needs.
+Classification of PoE swich power supply capability: After detecting the PD, the PoE switch will apply a voltage of 15-20V to the PD and determine the specific level of the PD by measuring the current.
 The switch classifies the device as Class 0, 1, 2, 3, 4, 5, 6, 7, 8 types and supplies proper power when it detects a resistor.

 |Class||PSE Output Power (W)||PD Input Power (W)|